Old China Trade: Porcelain specialized shopkeepers

 From the records, the original porcelain market was concentrated on a street several blocks north of the thirteen factory area.
-Until 1760, after the Co-hong was created, all the small shopkeepers were moved to a new street on the quay which was later referred to as "China Street" (called Jingyuan Jie 静远街/靖远街 in Chinese).
+Until 1760, after the Cohong was created, all the small shopkeepers were moved to a new street on the quay which was later referred to as "China Street" (called Jingyuan Jie 静远街/靖远街 in Chinese).
 There were about 180 different names of porcelain shops from foreign trade records between 1700 and 1800.
 However, since many of them appear in records only once or for a few years, there were only a total of 25 to 30 shops dealing with the porcelain business.
 Most of the porcelain dealers in Guangzhou were small, family-run operations with sales of less than 1,000 taels of merchandise a year, while a few of them could manage to reach an annual gross sale of 10,000 taels per year.
-Each year, porcelain dealers generally placed their order to manufacturers at Jindezhen from October to December.
+Each year, porcelain dealers generally placed their order to manufacturers at Jingdezhen from October to December.
 The items were completed and shipped to Guangzhou in August or September for export.
 From the early 1780s to the 1810s, the export market started to shrink.
 Records show that in 1764, there were 20,116 piculs exported, while in 1784, the porcelain export declined to 13,780 piculs.
 Although it reached 25,890 piculs in 1798, soon the porcelain exports shrank to only 6,175 piculs in 1801.
 Finally, the amount of porcelain exported remains at an average level of 6,000 piculs per year around the 1820s.
 The reason for the drastic change in amounts of porcelain exported could result from the increase in the porcelain price due to the increasing labor cost and Chinese duties on exporting porcelain.